Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Novel View Synthesis From a Single Image

 \boldstartspace{3D volume-based approaches.} To utilize 3D locality, another way is to treat the object as a set of voxels in 3D space and apply 3D convolutions to reconstruct unseen areas (see Fig.~\ref{fig:representation}(c)).
 The voxel grid can be constructed by unprojecting 2D images or feature maps to a 3D volume \cite{fast-and-explicit-neural-view-synthesis}.
 For each 3D point, we have features $\mat{W}(\pi(\mat{x}))$ and 3D location $\mat{x}$.
 The 3D CNN can utilize information from neighboring voxels to infer geometry and appearance at $\mat{x}$ as follows

 where $\mat{x}_n$ denotes the set of neighboring voxels of $\mat{x}$.
-The benefits of this method are (a) faster rendering time and (b) using 3D prior to rendering unseen geometry.
-On the other hand, it suffers from (a) limited rendering resolution due to the voxel size and (b) limited receptive fields.
+This method is faster in rendering, and leverages 3D prior to rendering unseen geometry.
+On the other hand, it suffers from limited rendering resolution due to the voxel size and limited receptive fields.

 \boldstartspace{Our approach.} We observe that the 1D approach enjoys a holistic view on the object and is able to encode the overall shape in a compact format.
-The 2D method offers better visual quality around input views, while the 3D method provides a way to refine the shape.
+The 2D method offers better visual quality around input views, while the 3D method refines the shape.
 However, volume-based methods are more computationally-intensive and require more memory when increasing the grid size.
-Our method is more closer to 2D image-based approaches, while sharing the spirit with the 1D latent-code based methods to encode global information.
+Our method combines the advantage of 2D-based method that condition on local image features, and 1D-based methods that encode global information.
 Specifically, we utilize (i) a ViT architecture and its fully-connected networks to learn global information, and (ii) a 2D CNN module to extract local image features.
-Recent success in vision transformer~\cite{dosovitskiy2020vit,Ranftl2021} shows the efficacy of using ViT to learn for long-range dependencies between features.
+Recent success in vision transformer~\cite{dosovitskiy2020vit,Ranftl2021} shows the efficacy of using ViT to learn the long-range dependencies between features.
 Thus, our local and global hybrid representation allows for more flexibility and better reconstruction quality in the unseen regions.
 Unlike CodeNeRF~\cite{jang2021codenerf} and DISN~\cite{NIPS2019_8340}, our method does not require a canonical coordinate system to utilize the global features.
-Our method enjoys benefits of the high-resolution image features from 2D-CNN while not suffering from small receptive fields due to the use of ViT encoder.
+Our method enjoys the benefits of high-resolution image features from 2D-CNN, while improving the receptive fields through ViT encoder.